Cardinals created by Benedict XVI

 Pope Benedict XVI created 90 cardinals in five consistories.
 With three of those consistories, he respected the limit on the number of cardinal electors set at 120 in 1973, though sometimes exceeded by his predecessors.
 (Note: Pope Paul set the maximum at 120 in 1973, after having raised the number to 134 in 1969.
 Pope John Paul II confirmed the 120 limit in 1996, though he twice raised the number of cardinal electors to 135, in February 2001 and again in October 2003.)
 He exceeded that limit at the other two consistories, reaching as high as 125 in 2012.

 With the consistory of February 2012, a majority of the cardinal electors had been named cardinals by Benedict (63 of 125).
 After his last consistory in November 2012, he had appointed 67 of the 120 electors.

-Given that neither the 2013 nor the 2025 conclave chose a cardinal created by Benedict as pope, it is unlikely that any of the cardinals he created will serve as pope.
+Given that neither the 2013 nor the 2025 conclave chose a cardinal created by Benedict as pope (Note: Pope Francis, elected in 2013, was a cardinal created by Pope John Paul II in 2001.
+On the other hand, Pope Leo XIV, elected in 2025, was a cardinal created by Pope Francis in 2023.), it is unlikely that any of the cardinals he created will serve as pope.
+(Note: As of April 2026, there are only 17 living cardinal-electors created by Benedict XVI.
+Among them, only three are less than 70 years old.
+The likely explanation is that since Pope Leo XIV, the current Pope, is 70 years old, given that the three previous Popes ended their pontificate at their mid-80s, these cardinals may be above 80 at the time of the next conclave, diminishing the possibility of becoming a choice for the papacy, as most cardinal-electors pick a name from among themselves.)
 This has not happened since Pius VIII (r.
 1829–1830).
+(Note: Successive Popes from Gregory XVI to Francis, except Pope John Paul I have created cardinals, with at least one of them becoming Pope.
+Among the cardinals created by Pope Paul VI, three became Pope (Pope John Paul I, Pope John Paul II, Pope Benedict XVI).
+On the other hand, John Paul I, who reigned only 33 days as Pope before his death, did not call for a consistory.)